 What makes a good cot mattress?

-You want one that's going to help your baby have a safe night's sleep, keep them comfortable, cope with the inevitable leaks that will come its way and last for as long as you need it.
+You want one that's going to help your baby have a safe night's sleep, keep them comfortable, cope with the inevitable leaks that will happen and last for as long as you need it.

-We’ll help break down what you need to look out for, in the pursuit of buying the best cot mattress.
+We’ll explain what you need to look out for in the pursuit of buying the best one for your baby.

 The best cot mattresses 2021

-Our robust and impartial lab tests have uncovered the very best cot mattresses on the market.
+Our impartial lab tests have uncovered the very best cot mattresses on the market.

-Below, we’ve selected our top cot mattresses picks.
+Below, we’ve selected our top picks.
 All of them have performed well in our body support, durability, and safety tests, so you can be sure you are buying the best.

 The best cot mattress brands

-As well as our tough tests, we also ask parents how happy they are with their chosen cot mattress brand, so we can give you some insight into the best brands out there and the ones to avoid.
+As well as our tests, we also ask parents how happy they are with their chosen cot mattress brand, so we can give you some insight into the best brands out there along with the ones to avoid.

 As you can see, our tests have uncovered a sizeable difference in the best and worst cot mattress brands, and the feedback from parents is varied too.